seqan/seqan/manual/source/Tutorial/DataStructures/Alignment/ScoringSchemes.rst

 .. includefrags:: demos/tutorial/alignment/scoring_scheme_simple.cpp.stdout

 However, in the evaluation of protein similarity or for advanced nucleotide alignments a more complex scoring model is generally applied.
-It is based on the usage of a Substitution Matrix, proven to better describe from a biological point of view, events such as matches and substitutions.
+It is based on the usage of a Substitution Matrix, proven to better describe from a biological point of view, events such as matches and mismatches.

 Substitutional Matrices Score
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^